mobile coupons

 • To increase sales: over 57% of consumers who purchased an item online using a coupon say that they would not have bought it had they not received a discount (source: Report).

-• To publicize a new product: to make a newly launched article spread more quickly, mobile coupons can be an effective incentive for people to try and they are definitely less expensive than
+• To publicize a new product: to make a newly launched product spread more quickly, mobile coupons can be an effective incentive for people to try, and they are definitely less expensive than

-• Reaching a specific niche market: through mobile coupons you can target a specific geographic area, age or social group, making it more personalized and resulting in a more effective communication.
+• Reaching a specific niche market: Through mobile coupons, you can target a specific geographic area, age group, or social demographic, making communication more personalized and effective.

-• Make room for the latest products: when there is a need to free up space in stores for new items, a limited-time promotion via mobile coupons allows you to quickly empty your warehouse.
+• Make room for the latest products: When there is a need to free up space in stores for new items, a limited-time promotion via mobile coupons enables you to quickly clear out your warehouse.

 A success story

-But what is the secret to create a successful mobile coupon campaign?
-Be original: remember that it is a tool used by all brands for over 120 years and that consumers receive dozens of offers and promotions every day.
+But what is the secret to creating a successful mobile coupon campaign?
+Be original: remember that it is a tool used by all brands for over 120 years and that consumers receive dozens of daily offers and promotions.
 This is why you must stand out.
+For example, if you’re targeting students, you might consider offering a bkstr promo code to help them save on textbooks and school supplies.

 How to use coupons creatively